 To set up single sign-on (SSO) and smart card redirection, you must perform some configuration steps.

 By default, SSO assumes that AD's sAMAccountName attribute is the login ID.
-To ensure that the correct login ID is used for SSO, you need to perform the following configuration steps if you use the OpenLDAP or Winbind solution:
+To ensure that the correct login ID is used for SSO, you must perform the following configuration steps if you use the OpenLDAP or Winbind solution:

 winbind use default domain = true